 The Care Standards Act (2002)

-Under the Care Standards Act, care homes must provide certain adaptations and equipment for residents, including communication aids, such as an Induction Loop Systems.
+The Care Standards Act demands that care homes in England provide certain adaptations and equipment for residents, Including:

 Hearing enhancement systems must be installed in any facilities likely to be used by the hearing impaired, either as customers, visitors or staff.
 For example, meeting rooms in excess of 100m2, lecture or entertainment theatres, spectator sports facilities, cultural and scientific buildings, and service or reception counters that are behind glazed screens.